Chronicle of Georgia

-The Chronicle of Georgia (საქართველოს მატიანე) (or History Memorial of Georgia) is a monument located on Keeni Hill near the Tbilisi sea.
-It was created by sculptor Zurab Tsereteli in 1985 but was never fully finished.
+The Chronicle of Georgia (საქართველოს მატიანე) or History Memorial of Georgia is a monument located on Keeni Hill near the Tbilisi Sea.
+It was created by the Georgian sculptor Zurab Tsereteli in 1985 but was never fully finished.
 The monument sits at the top of a large set of stairs, overlooking the northern part of the city from different directions.
-There are 16 pillars that are between 30–35 meters tall and the top half features kings, queens, and heroes while the bottom part depicts stories from the life of Christ.
-Beside bronze pillars, there is a grapevine cross of St. Nino, who first brought Christianity to Georgia, and a chapel.
+There are 16 pillars that are between 30–35 meters tall.
+The top half features kings, queens, and heroes while the bottom part depicts stories from the life of Christ.
+Beside bronze pillars, there is a grapevine cross of Saint Nino, who first brought Christianity to Georgia, and a chapel.

 Background

 Location

 The Chronicle of Georgia is located on Keeni Mountain, a large hill in the northern part of Tbilisi.
-The monument lies in the Nadzaladevi District, accessed by road through Unknown Heroes Street.
+The monument lies in the Nadzaladevi District, and can be accessed by road through Unknown Heroes Street.
+There is a large set of steps on the way to the monument.
 The monument is also unique as it is located at the northern point of the Tbilisi Sea.